crcn/tandem-old/packages/paperclip/README.md

 ## Goals

-- Realtime editing.
+- real-time editing.
 Biggest priority is to have a bundler that
 - Interoperability.
 Paperclip should work with any web framework.
 - Type safety.
 - Visually editable.